CSChess/chess/README.md

 <br>
 <br>
 <br>

-##Brief Introduction
+##Brief Introduction:
 ---------------
-<br>This is a chess program from RDFZ XISHAN School.
+This is a chess program from RDFZ XISHAN School.
 We use java language as you see.
 We wish you are enjoying the game.

 ##Group Member: